IE-555/hw7-api-Ashwin4142/README.md

 ![Plot of points comparison of the teams from 4th to 10th spot in the points table](images/ax4.png)

 The third part of visualization shows the competition among the last few teams to stay out of relegation.
-All the teams with total points less than 35 competete to stay out of relegation.
+When a new season starts a smaller team tries to aim atleast 35 points get to get to the safe cushion of playing the in premier league the following season .
 The following code visualizes the plot for the relegation battle:
 ```
 rel_teams = []
 rel_points = []